Fructans, FOS, Inulin, and Prebiotics: Benefits and Concerns

 The tendency of fructans to cause diarrhea might actually be an advantage in people who are suffering from constipation.
 They've been used to help elderly people with this problem, for example.
 Although inulin and FOS are considered to be safe in normal food amounts, anyone considering taking them in a supplement form should check with their doctor first.

 Prebiotics support the growth of good bacteria, but it's been suggested that they might provide food for bad bacteria, too.
-There doesn't seem to be any scientific evidence that prebiotics increase the number of bad bacteria, however.
+At the moment, there doesn't seem to be any scientific evidence that prebiotics increase the number of bad bacteria, however.
 Research suggests that prebiotics such as fructans have health advantages and not disadvantages, except for their ability to produce digestive upset if eaten in excess.
 The "excess" amount varies from individual to individual.

 Inulin and FOS in a Healthy Diet

 The foods that contain inulin and FOS are healthy foods for many reasons.
 Nutritionists highly recommend that we eat whole, unprocessed foods that come from a wide variety of plants.
 In this way we'll obtain not only the fructans but also the many other nutrients that are present in the plants.

 "Functional" foods are those that have had a substance added to them to provide health benefits.
 Some functional foods contain added inulin or FOS.
 It will be interesting to discover whether ingesting these foods offers any advantages to eating lots of foods that are naturally high in fructans.